nodejs/node/doc/api/buffer.md

 such `Buffer` instances with zeroes.

-When using [`Buffer.allocUnsafe()`][] to allocate new `Buffer` instances, allocations under 4 KB are sliced from a single pre-allocated `Buffer`.
+When using [`Buffer.allocUnsafe()`][] to allocate new `Buffer` instances, allocations under 4 KiB are sliced from a single pre-allocated `Buffer`.
 This allows applications to avoid the garbage collection overhead of creating many individually allocated `Buffer` instances.
 This approach improves both performance and memory usage by eliminating the need to track and clean up as